hyphacoop/streamplace/js/docs/src/content/docs/video-metadata/signing.md

    and **distribution policy**.
 This record is also synced by nodes to their local database.
-5. **Stream Authentication**: When a user starts a stream, they include their stream key as a param in the HTTP request to the node.
+5. **Stream Authentication**: When a user starts a stream, they include their stream key as a param in the WHIP or RTMPS request to the node.
 The node decodes the key, extracts the private key and DID, and verifies that the public key exists and is valid.
 6. **Signer Creation**: Once authenticated, the node creates a signer instance